-On Thursday there were four cases reported in North Central, which includes Prince Albert.
+On Thursday there were eight cases reported in North Central, which includes Prince Albert.

-North Central 2, which is Prince Albert, has 31 active cases.
-North Central 1, which includes communities such as Christopher Lake, Candle Lake and Meath Park, has 18 active cases and North Central 3 has 21 active cases.
+North Central 2, which is Prince Albert, has 32 active cases.
+North Central 1, which includes communities such as Christopher Lake, Candle Lake and Meath Park, has 23 active cases and North Central 3 has nine active cases.

-There are currently 206 COVID-19 patients in hospital across the province.
-Of the 165 reported as receiving in patient care, there are three in North Central.
-Of the 41 people reported as being in intensive care, there are four in North Central.
+There are currently 188 COVID-19 patients in hospital across the province.
+Of the 147 reported as receiving in patient care, six are in North Central.
+Of the 41 people reported as being in intensive care, one is in North Central.

-There were 10,437 doses of COVID-19 vaccine administered in Saskatchewan bringing the total number of vaccines administered in the province to 244,646.
-This was the highest one day total for vaccines administered.
+There were 7,956 doses of COVID-19 vaccine administered in Saskatchewan bringing the total number of vaccines administered in the province to 315,405 .

-There were 925 doses administered in the North Central Zone reported on Monday.
-Doses were also administered in the adjacent North East, North West, Far North West, Far North East, Central East, Central West, South Central, South East, South West, South Central, Regina and Saskatoon.
+There were 224 doses administered in the North Central Zone reported on Thursday.
+Doses were also administered in the adjacent North East, North West, Far North East, Far North West, Central West, Central East, South West, South East, South Central, Regina and Saskatoon.

-There were 223 doses administered with zone of residence pending.
+There were 267 doses administered with zone of residence information pending.

 These have previously been reported as “presumptive positives” but all screening tests will be considered confirmed VOCs for the purposes of public reporting and contact investigations.

 There were no new lineage results reported today.
 Of the 1,435 VOCs with lineages identified by whole genome sequencing in Saskatchewan, 1,426 are B126.96.36.199 (UK) and nine are B1.351 (SA).